Tasks that actually get done

-Kids snap a photo when they finish a chore.
-You approve, reject, or add feedback from your phone and taskr updates Screen Time instantly.
+Kids snap a photo when they finish.
+Approve, reject, or send feedback.
+Screen Time updates instantly.

-Set Screen Time rules that only activate when a task misses its deadline.
-Choose apps or categories to block and keep essentials available.
+Set rules that only fire when a task misses its deadline.
+Pick the apps to block and the ones to keep open.

 Add chores or homework, set when they are due, choose which apps will lock if they run late, and require photo proof so approvals are simple.